 Telecommuters are a relatively large percentage of the workforce: 8.23% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Deep River is one of the most well-educated cities in the nation.
-43.90% of adults in Deep River have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Deep River ranks among the highest in the nation.
+Of the 25-and-older adult population in Deep River, 43.90% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Deep River in 2022 was $52,640, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $210,560 for a family of four.